Cody Eakin: Professional

 On June 21, 2017, Eakin was left exposed by the Stars and chosen by the Vegas Golden Knights in the 2017 NHL Expansion Draft.
 In his first season with Vegas, Eakin scored 11 goals and 27 points in 80 games.
 The team fell in five games to Eakin's former club, the Capitals, in the 2018 Stanley Cup Finals.
 During the 2018 playoffs, Eakin scored 3 goals in 20 games.

 The Golden Knights matched up with the San Jose Sharks during the first round of the 2019 playoffs.
 In Game 7 on April 23, Eakin cross-checked Joe Pavelski in the chest following a faceoff.
-Pavelski landed awkwardly on his head, causing the referees to issue Eakin a five-minute major penalty and a game misconduct, despite neither of them seeing the infraction.
+Pavelski landed awkwardly on his head, causing the referees to issue Eakin a five-minute major penalty and a game misconduct, despite neither of them seeing the infraction as they mistakenly assumed that Pavelski had been checked in the head.
 At the time of the penalty, the Golden Knights were leading 3–0 with just over ten minutes remaining.
-However, the Sharks would score four unanswered goals on the ensuing five-minute power play.
+However, the Sharks would score four goals on the ensuing five-minute power play.
 When a major penalty is called, the entire penalty must be served, regardless of how many goals are scored.
-The Sharks eventually won the game 5–4 in overtime, eliminating the Golden Knights.
-According to Golden Knights general manager George McPhee, the league called him days after their elimination to apologize for the call, and referees Eric Furlatt and Dan O'Halloran did not officiate another game in the remainder of the 2019 playoffs.
+Vegas tied the game with less than a minute left in the game, but the Sharks eventually won 5–4 in overtime, eliminating the Golden Knights.
+According to Golden Knights general manager George McPhee, the league called him days after their elimination to apologize for the call, while referees Eric Furlatt and Dan O'Halloran did not officiate another game in the remainder of the 2019 playoffs.

 In the following 2019–20 season, Eakin struggled to produce offensively with the Golden Knights positing just 10 points through 41 games.
 On February 21, 2020, Eakin was traded by the Golden Knights to his hometown Winnipeg Jets in exchange for a 2021 conditional fourth-round pick.
 Later, on March 9, 2020, Eakin scored his first goal as a Winnipeg Jet - the game-winning goal - in a 4–2 win vs the Arizona Coyotes.

-On October 10, 2020, having left the Jets as a free agent, Eakin was signed to a two-year, $4.5 million contract with the Buffalo Sabres.
+On October 10, 2020, having left the Jets as a free agent, Eakin signed a two-year, $4.5 million contract with the Buffalo Sabres.

 On September 11, 2022, Eakin signed a professional tryout agreement with the Calgary Flames.
 On October 6, he, alongside Sonny Milano, were released from their tryouts.